lee-joanne/rageit/README.md

 ![Screenshot of homepage posts on desktop](documentation/homepage-posts.png)
 ![Screenshot of homepage posts on mobile](documentation/homepage-mobile.png)

 The homepage of the website shows a red banner that gives the user a brief introduction or explanation of the blog.
-In bigger screens, the posts are shown in columns of two and in smaller screens, one column for easy readability.
+On bigger screens, the posts are shown in columns of two and on smaller screens, one column for easy readability.
 The posts are shown with the featured image at the top, the post title in capital letters (to enhance the anger), a brief excerpt of the post (up to 200 characters), the username who made the post, the date when it was posted, and how many 'rages' and comments it has.
 The excerpt is there so the user can get a brief reading of the post before committing and clicking on the post to read further.
 The posts are ordered newest first so the users can get the latest rage posts.
 The post title is clickable (when hovered, becomes red (#5F021F)) which would take the user to the detailed view of the post.

 ![Screenshot of homepage post if made by user](documentation/homepage-signedin.png)

-If the user is the author of the post, they are able to see 'edit' and 'delete'.
+If the user is the author of the post, they can see 'edit' and 'delete'.
 This is there so the user can immediately see that they are the author of the post, and have quick and easy access to edit and delete the post from the homepage.

 ![Screenshot of homepage message when user signs in](documentation/signedin-message.png)
 ![Screenshot of homepage message when user signs out](documentation/signedout-message.png)
 ![Screenshot of homepage message when user edits post](documentation/editedpost-message.png)
 ![Screenshot of homepage message when user deletes post](documentation/deletedpost-message.png)

 The homepage also displays confirmation messages to the user as shown in these series of screenshots.
 The homepage displays messages such as when the user signs in, signs out, edits a post, or deletes a post.
-These messages are vital to communiate with the user when they perform a task to help confirm their task is completed or achieved.
+These messages are vital to communicate with the user when they perform a task to help confirm their task is completed or achieved.

 User stories covered in homepage: